-Not joining RCEP: BJP lauds ‘PM's strong leadership', slams Congress for bowing to ‘global pressure'
+India's ‘NO’ to RCEP: BJP lauds ‘PM's strong leadership', slams Cong for bowing to ‘global pressure'

 New Delhi, Nov 04: BJP leaders praised Prime Minister Narendra Modi's 'strong leadership and unflinching resolve' after India decided not to join the Regional Comprehensive Economic Partnership (RCEP).

 MEA's Secretary (East), Vijay Thakur Singh, said India conveyed its decision at the summit not to join RCEP (Regional Comprehensive Economic Partnership) Agreement.
-This reflects both our assessments of current global situation and of the fairness and balance of the agreement.
+This reflects both our assessments of the current global situation and of the fairness and balance of the agreement, Singh further said.

+India had significant issues of core interest that remained unresolved.
+PM highlighted that he was guided by the adverse impact it would have on the lives of all Indians, specially the vulnerable sections of the society, the MEA tweeted.

 "India's decision to not sign RCEP is a result of PM's strong leadership and unflinching resolve to ensure national interest in all circumstances.
 It shall ensure support to our farmers, MSMEs, dairy and manufacturing sector, pharmaceutical, steel and chemical industries," Home Minister Amit Shah said.

-"India didn't bow down to global pressure&give away its economic interests,unlike previous Congress-led governments which opened Indian market through weak FTAs.
+"India didn't bow down to global pressure&give away its economic interests, unlike previous Congress-led governments which opened Indian market through weak FTAs.
 PM Narendra Modi Ji has again shown his commitment to safeguard interests of the poor," BJP working president JP Nadda said.

 In his speech at the RCEP Summit, Modi said that a lot of things, including global economic and trade scenarios, had changed during seven years of RCEP negotiations that can't be overlooked.